pydantic/pydantic/docs/usage/errors.md

 ## Validator with no fields {#validator-no-fields}

-This error is raised when you use validator bare.
+This error is raised when you use validator bare (with no fields).

 ```py
 from pydantic import BaseModel, PydanticUserError, field_validator